 Students are fortunate to have access to coaching expertise in a range of sports, including hockey, cricket, dance and netball.
 With the support of our specialist teachers, students regularly compete at county and national levels.

 - Leadership in their area of talent

 We celebrate our sporting successes, with popular annual events including our Dance Display, Gym Display and Sports Award Dinner.

 A choice of lunchtime and after-school extra-curricular clubs enable girls to pursue their talents and interests.
-We also run holiday training camps in rowing, netball and hockey.
+We also run Saturday and holiday training sessions in rowing, netball and hockey.

 Clubs typically include:

 We field sports teams in each year group, competing with great success against local schools, and in district and county championships.
 This includes:

 - International Junior Netball Festival (supported by Netball England)

 - Tennis Aegon League